prometheusresearch/baseline-codebase/src/rex.instrument/README.rst

     When a key is not specified, ``rex.instrument`` will use the ``top()``-most implementation that exists in the application instance.

+``instrument_vaildate_on_startup``
+    This setting governs whether or not the system will automatically validate all InstrumentVersion definitions found in the datastore upon server startup.
+If not specified, it defaults to ``True``.

 Command Line Tools
 ==================